bnnm/wwiser-utils/doc/NAMES.md

   - this creates a "clean" `wwnames-banks-(date).txt` with actually used names
   - open said file, look for clearly wrong names (like *x8273s* or *aXNuy*) and remove them, or change lower/uppercase in some cases (like `wIN` to `win` and such)
   - now rename `wwnames-bank-(date).txt` to `wwnames.txt` and use wwiser with that instead of the original file, since you just cleaned it up
-- you may also add missing names (sometimes are easy to guess) or use `fnv.exe` to reverse a few numbers
+- you may also add missing names manually (sometimes are easy to guess) or use `fnv.exe`/`words.py` helpers
   - see guide below about tips to squeeze out more names, particularly `words.py` info if you are an advanced user
 - be cool and post this list somewhere or include `wwnames.txt` with your rip for everybody to enjoy
 - also check if your game is here: https://github.com/bnnm/wwiser-utils/wwnames/